KCCG/genomics-r-intro/_episodes/01-introduction.md

 ## Using functions in R, without needing to master them

-A function in R (or any computing language) is a short program that takes some input and returns some output.
-Functions may seem like an advanced topic (and they are), but you have already used at least one function in R. `getwd()` is a function!
+A function in R (or any computing language) is a shortprogram that takes some input and returns some output.
+Functions may seem like an advanced topic (and they are), but you have already used at least one function in R.
+`getwd()` is a function!
 The next sections will help you understand what is happening in any R script.

 > ## Exercise: What do these functions do?
 >